Human Resources

 Length of the Training Session

-Mental Health First Aid training is typically a 7-hour course.
+Mental Health First Aid training is typically a 7-hour course but we are also offering a 6-hour version with less break times.

 Testimonials